InterCity 225: Operations

 During their operation with Virgin Trains East Coast (VTEC) in 2016, there were plans to retain six to eight sets with shorter rakes for a new London to Edinburgh service, even with the Azuma takeover.

-In June 2018, London North Eastern Railway (LNER) inherited all 31 InterCity 225 sets from VTEC as part of the franchise.
+In June 2018, new operator London North Eastern Railway (LNER) inherited all 31 InterCity 225 sets from VTEC as part of the franchise.
 At this point, LNER had no intentions to retain any of the InterCity 225 sets due to high maintenance costs on the fleet.
 The first Class 800 entered service with LNER on 15 May 2019, allowing for the first withdrawal of an InterCity 225 set.
 The withdrawals have gradually continued as more of the new Azuma trains entered service and at the beginning of 2020, it was planned that the final InterCity 225 sets would leave LNER's fleet by June 2020.
 However, LNER decided to retain seven sets until 2023 to allow for services to be increased in December 2021.
 From September 2020, they ceased operating north of York.